 fill.alpha=.1)

-They covariance ellipses look pretty similar in size, shape and orientation.
+The covariance ellipses in Figure 12.4 look pretty similar in size, shape and orientation.
 But what does Box’s M test (described below) say?
-As you can see, it concludes strongly against the null hypothesis.
+As you can see, it concludes strongly against the null hypothesis, because the test is highly sensitive to small differences among the covariance matrices.

 In practice, there are various transformations of the value of \(M\) to yield a test statistic with an approximately known distribution (Timm, 1975).
 Roughly speaking, when each \(n_i > 20\), a \(\chi^2\) approximation is often used; otherwise an \(F\) approximation is known to be more accurate.